New home, new start: the checklist for your interior

 Bathroom

 Small but mighty: the bathroom deserves just as much attention as the rest of your home.
-Practical and stylish can go hand in hand.
+Practicality and style can go hand in hand.

 -